-Also known as manicuring your weed, trimming cannabis buds is a dreaded but necessary step of the overall growing process.
-When you do it correctly, you are rewarded with a much higher yield, but it is a skill that is best acquired through practice.
-It is a mistake to think that you can pick up a pair of shears and cut random leaves – if you have no idea what to do, it is best to leave your plants alone.
+Also known as manicuring your weed, trimming cannabis buds is a dreaded but necessary step of the growing process.
+When you do it correctly, you receive a much higher yield.
+However, it is a skill you only acquire through practice.
+It is a mistake to think that you can pick up a pair of shears and cut random leaves.
+If you have no idea what to do, it is best to leave your plants alone.

 Indeed, many experienced growers avoid the trimming process entirely.
-This is an admirable attitude because it involves allowing nature to take its course; However, trimming your cannabis plants during the course of the growth cycle can potentially ensure you end up harvesting the healthiest plants with a potent level of THC.
+This is an admirable attitude because it involves allowing nature to take its course.
+However, trimming your cannabis plants during the growth cycle is a good idea.
+It potentially ensures you end up harvesting the healthiest plants with a potent level of THC.

-If you’re ready to take the next step beyond merely growing marijuana, read this concise guide to tell you the basics of trimming marijuana in your garden for perfect, potent buds.
+If you’re ready to take the next step beyond merely growing marijuana, read on.
+This concise guide tells you the basics of trimming cannabis in your garden for perfect, potent buds.

 If you allow dead and dying leaves to remain, the plant wastes precious resources on a lost cause.
-When you clip the stems of dead leaves early, you could save your marijuana plant weeks of effort.
-As a result, it can focus on the healthy leaves or, better yet, turn its attention towards growing new leaves (and ultimately new buds).
+When you clip the stems of leaves killed early, you could save your marijuana plant weeks of effort.
+As a result, it can focus on healthy leaves.
+Better yet, it may turn its attention towards growing new leaves (and ultimately new buds).

 Have you ever suffered through a particularly harsh smoke that caused you to cough profusely?
-If so, there is an excellent chance that the weed came from a plant that had large leaves sticking out from the buds.
+If so, the weed probably came from a plant that had large leaves sticking out from the buds.
 During curing, trimmed buds have a more even moisture content, resulting in a smoother and more enjoyable smoke.
-Weed with thicker leaves fails to wick moisture away evenly, which is part of the reason for the harsh final product.
+Weed with thicker leaves fails to wick moisture away evenly.
+This is part of the reason for the harsh final product.

 When Should You Begin Trimming Cannabis Buds?

 Don’t leave the trimming process too late!
 Some growers begin pruning within a few weeks of the growing process.
-However, if you do it too early, you may interfere with your plant’s growth because it slows down or even stops growing for days afterward.
+However, if you do it too early, you may interfere with your plant’s growth.
+It could slow down or even stop growing for days afterward.
 It is best to wait until the final week before harvest.
 At this point, remove the largest fan leaves and get rid of dying foliage.
 However, if you spot dead leaves a few weeks beforehand, feel free to trim them.

 How to Trim Cannabis Buds [Trimming Techniques]

 There are a few different methods for trimming your cannabis plant, but we’ll try to keep things simple.
-What follows are the two best and most common (and easiest) ways for how to trim marijuana buds for a super healthy yield:
+What follows are the two best (and easiest) ways to cut marijuana buds for a super healthy yield.

 Hand vs. Machine Trimming Cannabis

-Remember, different strains have THC-filled resin in different parts of the plant, and there are also varying densities of trichomes in certain places.
-On the plus side, the growth of legalization within American states means there are more skilled trimmers available than ever before.
-If you’re an established operation, you can create your own standards without the aid of machinery.
+Remember, different strains have THC-filled resin in different parts of the plant.
+There are also varying densities of trichomes in certain places.
+On the plus side, the growth of legalization within American states means there are more skilled trimmers available than ever.
+If you’re an established operation, you can create your standards without the aid of machinery.
 In summation, hand trimming is vastly superior to its machine equivalent.

 Wet vs. Dry Trimming Marijuana Buds

-Wet trimming is the preferred method for most growers because removing dead leaves with your hands and a pair of scissors is much easier when the plant matter is still wet.
+Wet trimming is the preferred method for most growers.
+Removing dead leaves with your hands and scissors is much easier when the plant matter is still wet.
 Ideally, you will only handle the stems and rotate the buds to find the optimal cutting angles.
-Although you will end up with a lighter end product, it will be of premium quality.
+Although you end up with a lighter end product, it is of premium quality.

 The main disadvantage associated with wet trimming is that it is time-consuming and costly for commercial growers.
-You need to hire professional trimmers, and they must work quickly to correctly trim every single harvested plant while it is still wet.
-Ultimately, wet trimming helps the bud dry much faster because a lack of extra foliage means the moisture is not contained within the buds for as long.
+You need to hire professional trimmers.
+They must work quickly to correctly trim every single harvested plant while it is still wet.
+Ultimately, wet trimming helps the bud dry much faster.
+A lack of extra foliage means the moisture is the buds don’t contain moisture for as long.

-It is mainly large scale growers who opt for dry trimming.
+It is mainly large-scale growers who opt for dry trimming.
 The process involves hanging the plant upside for several days until the weed dries.
-It takes longer, and trapped moisture can result in moldy bud.
-It is typically an option if there isn’t enough time to trim wet cannabis because you need to transport the plants for storage almost immediately.
+It takes longer, and trapped moisture can result in moldy buds.
+It is typically an option if there isn’t enough time to trim wet cannabis.
+This is often the case when a company needs to transport the plants for storage almost immediately.

 Ultimately, both methods have their pros and cons.
-Wet trimming is probably best for small home growers while those with multiple harvests a year should consider dry trimming.
-In an ideal world, you will trim a reasonable amount of plant matter while it is still wet and finish the manicure after it has dried for a few days.
+Wet trimming is probably best for small home growers.
+Those with multiple harvests a year should consider dry trimming.
+In an ideal world, you will trim a reasonable amount of plant matter while it is still wet.
+You can finish the manicure after it has dried for a few days.

 Tips for Dry Trimming Marijuana Buds

-After drying the marijuana in suitable conditions for a few days, it should be ready for proper dry trimming.
+After drying the marijuana in suitable conditions for a few days, it is likely ready for proper dry trimming.
 Take the branches and remove the buds using a pair of shears or scissors.
 Make sure you snip the buds into your preferred size without trimming them.
 Experts in the field refer to this practice as ‘bucking down.’

 It’s a good idea to get a container and fill it with the amount of bud you intend to trim.
-Also, this is a cool preparation step and gets you mentally ready for what promises to be a hard few days of work ahead.
+Also, this is a cool preparation step.
+It gets you mentally ready for what promises to be a hard few days of work ahead.

-The final step is to keep your container of prepared buds beside you and load up a smaller tray with a few of them.
-Make sure the stem is only exposed at the bottom and trim it there as closely as possible without causing the breaking down of the bud.
+The final step is to keep your container of prepared buds beside you.
+Load up a smaller tray with a few of them.
+Make sure you expose the stem at the bottom.
+Trim it there as close as possible without causing the breaking down of the bud.
 Get rid of the tiny branches that come up from the bottom of the nugget.
 These branches are affectionately known as ‘crow’s feet’ because they resemble bird’s feet in appearance.

 Finally, remove the additional plant matter and fully manicure your bud.
-Experts recommend ensuring the scissors are constantly moving, but it is essential to focus on accuracy rather than speed.
-We recommend using several pairs of shears or scissors because you’ll need to swap when one pair inevitably gets coated in sticky resin.
+Experts recommend ensuring the scissors are continually moving, but it is essential to focus on accuracy rather than speed.
+We recommend using several pairs of shears or scissors.
+You’ll need to swap when one pair inevitably gets coated in sticky resin.
 Patience is key!
-Never trim massive sections of the nug because you will reduce your yield.
+Never trim large sections of the nug because you will reduce your yield.

-In general, you should be almost finished when the bud has been rotated 360 degrees at least once.
-If you’re a commercial grower, it is best to have a form of standardized trimming that your employees can refer to.
+In general, you are almost finished when the bud is rotated 360 degrees at least once.
+If you’re a commercial grower, it is best to have a form of standardized trimming.
 This process ensures you don’t have to waste time by double-checking everyone’s work.